chrishutchison9/maydayv7-dotfiles/README.md

 - Online accounts have to be manually signed into
 - [Wine](./packages/wine) Applications have to be manually updated
-- ULauncher Plugins have to be manually updated
 - Logseq Plugins have to be manually installed
 - GNOME [Pano](https://github.com/oae/gnome-shell-pano) has to be manually updated until upstream stabilises
 - Cannot automatically hibernate on NVIDIA due to upstream [issue](https://forums.developer.nvidia.com/t/systemds-suspend-then-hibernate-not-working-in-nvidia-optimus-laptop/213690)